Homework questions to be emailed to valenciabiologyhw@gmail.com

 hold the two strands of the DNA double helix together

-hold polypeptides together in such secondary structures as the alpha helix and the beta conformation;
+hold polypeptides together in such secondary structures as the alpha helix and

 help enzymes bind to their substrate;